I-Am-Dench/nimbus-launcher/README.md

 |-- launcher.exe
 ```

+When you extract the contents of the `zip` file, the structure should be kept the same.

 If you have Go installed on your system, the launcher can be installed by using the `go install` command:

 ```bash